 By John M. de Castro, Ph.D.

-So, improve primary school students’ attention and behavior with mindfulness.
+So, improve cognitive and socio-emotional skills in children with mindfulness.

 CMCS – Center for Mindfulness and Contemplative Studies

 This and other Contemplative Studies posts are available on Twitter @MindfulResearch

 Filipe MG, Magalhães S, Veloso AS, Costa AF, Ribeiro L, Araújo P, Castro SL and Limpo T (2021) Exploring the Effects of Meditation Techniques Used by Mindfulness-Based Programs on the Cognitive, Social-Emotional, and Academic Skills of Children: A Systematic Review.
 Front.
 Psychol.
 12:660650. doi: 10.3389/fpsyg.2021.660650